BritishBambi/LBBT-pp5/README.md

 Product Recipe:

 On all products that have a recipe, a recipe button is made viewable that when clicked will open a popup window containing a product recipe.
 It intended to not be a 1 to 1 recipe resembling the product the user will purchase and is instead an effort to try encourage more people to bake and to use the site as a recipe index as well to find more food to bake.
+Receipes can be added to a product from the admin panel in Django and are not necessary for a complete product page.

 ![Screenshot of product recipe](assets/screenshots/recipe-screenshot.PNG "Product Recipe")